Easy milo biscuits with soft, chewy centres and that classic malted flavour. An Aussie favourite recipe made dairy-free!

 - Dairy-free butter – as usual I’m using my favourite Nuttelex brand for the best flavour and texture.

-- Brown sugar – for extra flavour and sweetness that tastes so good with the Milo.
+- Brown sugar – for extra rich caramel flavour that tastes so good combined with the Milo, plus gives the biscuit a slightly chewy texture.

 - Egg – to keep everything together and the biscuits nice and light.